dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 Each of these fields provides access to the exact bits of a particular configurable ADC result.
 Depending on the microcontroller, ADCs can be configured to provide 8, 10 or 12 bit results either left or right justified.
 Using one of these fields instead of the 16 bit ADRES field will allow the compiler to generate more compact code than if a 16-bit result field (ADRES) were used.

-Note that the compiler does not automatically configure the ADC to load a specific result field, it assumes the programmer has previously done so before accessing that field.
+Note that the compiler does not automatically configure the ADC to load a specific result field, it assumes the programmer has already done so before accessing that field.
 Note also that only a few of the PICs have 12-bit ADCs - presence of a 12-bit ADRES field in the type definition does not guarantee that a particular PIC has a 12-bit ADC (see the datasheet!).

+### Multiple Instances of an SFR ioreg variable type

+When a PIC contains multiple instances of a hardware module, multiple ioreg variables can be defined with a common type definition for each instance.
+This type can then be used to define a parameter to a subroutine which allows that subroutine to work with all instances of the hardware module.

+Sometimes not all instances support the exact same set of fields.
+In such cases the type definition will include <em>all</em> fields present in any instance.
+The programmer must be careful to use only the appropriate fields for the instance being operated upon.
+Careful examination of the datasheet is recommended.

 <table style="border: 1px solid black; width: 100%; background: #212121;">
    <tr>